monk-io/docs/docs/develop/readiness-and-dependency-checks.md

 ## Dependency

 Any `runnable` can define its runtime dependencies using a `depends` section.
 In this section we define which other runnables the given runnable is waiting for before starting.
-Monk will report an error if all dependencies are not met i.e. is any of the listed `runnables` is not running or its `readiness` check fails after specified period.
+MonkOS will report an error if all dependencies are not met i.e. is any of the listed `runnables` is not running or its `readiness` check fails after specified period.

 ### Definition